 - Students who have received a bachelor’s degree are ineligible for Pell Grant, Supplemental Educational Opportunity Grant, and the Toward Excellence, Access and Success Grant.

 - Transfer Students - Must cancel financial aid awards at the school you previously attended if those awards cover the same semesters you have requested financial aid at TWU.
 If you received a TEXAS Grant at your previous school, you must submit a copy of your high school transcript and a copy of your Award Letter to the TWU Financial Aid Office.
 Your eligibility for these programs at TWU cannot be determined without this documentation.

 - Privacy Issues - The TWU Financial Aid Office will not discuss or release your financial aid information or records to any agency or person, including parents or spouse, without your written consent unless the agency is entitled, by law, to have access to the information.
-You may give written consent for your information to be released to another person or agency by submitting FERPA Release Form to the Registrar's Office.
+You may give written consent for your information to be released to another person or agency by submitting the TWU Authorization to Release Educational Records form to the Registrar's Office.